 The bread is being modeled by former “Strictly” partner to my daughter – Big Teddy

 The bread was so fresh we couldn’t wait to eat it

 If you want to pretend you’re having traditional “Kaffee und Kuchen” in Austria, you could try Kipferl (kipferl.co.uk) in Camden Passage.
 There’s also a branch in Ladbroke Grove.
 It’s based on the idea of a Viennese coffee house.
 Kipferl was full one Sunday lunchtime, but I managed to get a place later in the afternoon, after I’d explored the quirky local shops.
 It turned out to be a good place to wait for my daughter while she was on a dance course.
 Her dance courses have certainly upped my intake of cappuccinos.
-Apart from enjoying the immaculately presented Kaffee und Kuchen, you could pretend you’re in Austria in Kipferl with the typical lunch menu, the dog sitting quietly under a neighbouring table, and even German directions to the loos.
+Apart from enjoying the immaculately presented Kaffee und Kuchen, you can pretend you’re in Austria choosing from Kipferl’s typical lunch menu, with a dog sitting quietly under a neighbouring table, and even German directions to the loos.